dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 - [ ] Use cloned Handles instead of OpenProcess (Handlekatz like) for remote process injection or as alternative Handle Elevation
 - [ ] Add ThreadlessInject for Remote Injection
 - [ ] Add Callback execution primitives for remote injection via a Nim Port of https://github.com/lem0nSec/CreateRemoteThreadPlus
+- [ ] Store Payloads as MAC or IP-Adresses and retrieve the encrypted Payload on runtime to decrease entropy
+- [ ] Add multiple Jumps for different regions in the Thread start address (DripLoader like) to avoid memory scan detections

 ## CREDITS